 - All players get 1 point for each clue they find.

 - Player that locates each Halloween items first gets an extra point for that item.

 - You can also use the "Bones" tally at the bottom of the hunt

 And check out these 21 FREE Printable Halloween Games that can also be played with a group!

 If you'd like, you can even turn this into a Halloween photo scavenger hunt!

-- To do that, just bring along your phones and have individuals or teams snap a picture of each Halloween decor item
+- Just bring along your phones and have individuals or teams snap a picture of each Halloween decor item.

-- And then all meet back at a common place to show & compare photos!
+- Then all meet back at a common place to show & compare photos!

 More Halloween Activities: